YWeb Career Academy

 YWeb Career Academy prepares women of color to enter the tech industry as website developers.
 Women make up about 25% of the tech workforce, and just a small percentage of those are women of color.
 With the tech industry being one of the fastest growing and highest earning sectors, and Black and Brown women facing some of the highest unemployment rates among women, increasing access to tech jobs is essential to creating a more equitable tech sector and supporting the economic advancement of women of color and their families.

-The Women in Tech Council will help open doors for women of color to gain entry level web developer positions.
 Because web developer positions exist in all sectors, women who are passionate about increasing the representation of women of color in the tech field and helping women achieve family sustaining employment are invited to join the Council, regardless of professional background.

 Council Participant Commitments